 With aggressive hazy IPAs and West Coast IPAs dominating craft beer, it’s sobering to remember that other, more approachable versions of ales exist.
-Styles like hefeweizen, a German-style wheat beer, are excellent beers to break up your palette fatigue from hoppy beers.
-But what is a hefeweizen?
+Styles like hefeweizen, a German-style wheat beer, are excellent for breaking up your palette fatigue from hoppy beers.

 In German, hefe means “yeast” and weizen translates to “wheat.”
 And it’s those two ingredients that typically define this style of ale.
 Pouring a cloudy, golden color with a thick foamy head from the wheat, hefeweizens also feature iconic banana, clove, bubblegum, and even black pepper aromas and notes from the yeast.